namin/argument-debugger/README.md

   - Detects false dichotomies
   - Checks goal reachability

-- **RepairGenerator**: Uses LLM to suggest and rank concrete fixes
+- **RepairGenerator**: Uses LLM to generate comprehensive fixes
-  - Generates bridging premises for missing links
+  - Generates a repair attempting to address all issues
+  - Adds new premises to bridge logical gaps
-  - Suggests supporting evidence for unsupported claims
+  - Provides supporting evidence for unsupported claims
-  - Recommends removing circular dependencies
-  - Proposes alternative options for false dichotomies
-  - Ranks repairs by minimality, plausibility, relevance, and evidence quality
+  - Re-analyzes after repair to show what remains unfixed

 - **ArgumentDebugger**: Orchestrates the full pipeline